Introduction

 Which brings us to our next question.

-What do you mean by high level problem-solving?
+What is meant by the phrase high level problem-solving?

 Well, certainly one answer would be that a high level problem is a problem people start revolutions about.
 That’d be one answer.